Andrew McCutchen Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 14th-ranked team ERA across all league pitching staffs (4.05).
+- The Brewers have a 4.09 team ERA that ranks 14th among all MLB pitching staffs.

-- The right-hander last appeared on Sunday against the Cleveland Guardians, when he tossed 5 2/3 innings, allowing four earned runs while giving up eight hits.
+- His most recent appearance came on Monday against the New York Mets, when the righty tossed 6 1/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.